 Unique to our program is a skill on skill spiral of training in both child neurology and developmental medicine.
 Because of the intermixing of programs throughout the four years, one has multi-access to, and is exposed and interconnected with, both programs on a continual basis.
 This expands and broadens ones knowledge base and enmeshes the two disciplines into one cohesive curriculum.
 Residents participate in structured blocks including, but not limited to, inpatient child neurology and epilepsy services, child neurology ICU and inpatient consults teams, outpatient child neurology and developmental clinics and adult inpatient consult teams.
 Residents also participate in multispecialty clinics and in assigned weekly continuity clinics.
 Neurodevelopmental Disabilities residents also participate in the Leadership Education in Neurodevelopmental Disabilities (LEND) program honing their interdisciplinary care skills beyond their medical training.

-Candidates interested in applying should obtain an application from ERAS and submit this to the Association of University Professors of Neurology (AUPN).
+Candidates interested in applying should obtain an application from ERAS.
 For further information on the application process, please review the ‘Application Information and Documents’ section.
 Boston Children's Hospital only offers an advanced match for NDD, for a four year position beginning in 2014.
 Applicants should apply at the same time for general pediatrics programs.
 Matching will occur through the National Residency Matching Program (NRMP) instead of the San Francisco Match and will occur simultaneously with the match for general pediatrics.

 Potential candidates may also wish to explore the Boston Children's Hospital Neurology, Developmental Medicine and Pediatric sites.
 In addition, an overview of the NDD program can also be visited.